BramSwaanen/soco-GDELT-extraction/README.md

 # GDELT-extraction

 The code in this repo can be used to extract information about relevant events from relevant newspapers in GDELT data files.
-This is can be done by editing newspaper_regex and ai_regex regular expressions in csv_saver.py to the newspaper and subject of your choosing and then running
+This is can be done by putting the relevant GDELT csv files in the data folder, editing the newspaper_regex and ai_regex regular expressions in csv_saver.py to the newspaper and subject of your choosing and then running
 1. python csv_saver.py to extract the contents of relevant articles;
 2. python cut_data.py to reformat the article content strings for sentiment analysis;
 3. (i) python google_sentiment_analysis.py to have Google's api analyse the articles sentiment or (ii) python textblob_sentiment_analysis and then